AdibSurani/Moonbeam/README.md

 	- "-e" to export MBM to XML
 	- "-i" to import XML to MBM
+	- "-v" to export a (n ->1) MBM to XML, from n MBM 1 XML, not for translation purposes

 Then, there's two use modes: explicit and recursive mode.